-I wrote The Ultimate Guide to Fibromyalgia Disability Benefits for people who need to win or maintain disability benefits for fibromyalgia and its related conditions.
+I wrote The Ultimate Guide to Fibromyalgia Disability Benefits for people who need to win or keep disability benefits for fibromyalgia.

 Because you are reading this Guide, I know you are on the right path.
 Educating yourself is the single most important thing you can do to improve your chances of success with any disability claim.